tokenring-ai/scraperapi/design/google_serp.md

 # Google SERP API

-This endpoint will retrieve product data from an Google search result page and transform it into usable JSON.
+This endpoint will retrieve product data from a Google search result page and transform it into usable JSON.

 {% code overflow="wrap" %}